North vs Davis Elementary: Leander ISD vs Austin ISD at a Similar Price (2025 TEA)

 What is North Elementary’s TEA rating?

-North Elementary received an overall C rating with a score of 79 out of 100 from the Texas Education Agency in 2025.
-The school earned 5 of 7 TEA distinction designations.
+North Elementary received an overall C rating from the Texas Education Agency in 2024-2025 ([Texas Tribune](https://schools.texastribune.org/districts/leander-isd/north-el-leander/)).

 What is Davis Elementary’s TEA rating?

-Davis Elementary received an overall C rating with a score of 77 out of 100 from the Texas Education Agency in 2025.
-The school also earned 5 of 7 TEA distinction designations.
+Will Davis Elementary received an overall C rating from the Texas Education Agency in 2024-2025.

 Are North and Davis Elementary in the same school district?

-No. North Elementary is part of Leander ISD in Cedar Park.
-Davis Elementary is part of Austin ISD in north Austin.
+No. North Elementary is part of Leander ISD in the city of Leander.
+Will Davis Elementary is part of Austin ISD in north Austin.
 They are in separate districts with different attendance boundaries.

 What is the median home price near North vs Davis Elementary?